prakhar-ai/GSoC-2021/OWASP Maryam - Project Proposal.md

 </p>
 <p align="center"><i>Fig 4.
 Web Interface using Semantic UI and amcharts</i></p>

+`What makes you suited to carry the project?`

 ### Timeline (tentative)

 I plan to invest 4-5 hours everyday during the coding period, I also intend to interact and discuss ideas during the Community bonding period for a few hours everyday.